makoConstruct/P1/rules.md

 For 4 and upwards, 2 desires, 2 on the larger and 1 on the smaller.

 The lead player moves first.
 Each of their pieces can move and activate just one of their abilities, in any order.
-Turns should be limited to [todo] 1 minute (negotiation tends to want to fill as much time as it can, so we can't let it).
+Turns should be limited to [todo] 1 minute (everything that's interesting about negotiation is about the way it strains under time constraints).

-After the 12th round, everyone makes a note of their scores.
-If the average of your past 5 games were above [todo] 16, you have transcended, you are a being of peace, and you may begin to play level 2 games with other transcended players.
+After the 12th round, the game ends, scores are measured.

+- Keep a note of your score.
+If the average of your past 5 games were above [todo: measure, tweak] 16, you have transcended, you are a being of peace, and you may begin to play level 2 games with other transcended players.

+- To make things easier at first, you may wish to keep your characters' means cards together for the next game you play.
+Instead of rerolling an entirely new character, you may prefer to alter one or two of your means or ends.
+It's much easier to orient yourself in a new situation if it's a variation on one we've seen before.

 ### Level 2